CallAndGus/ViRGIS/Documentation/manual/geospatial.md

     3. Relative to local ground level or a dedicated local datum,
     4. Relative to a regional datum such as MSL.

 In 2D GIS, in most cases Z is just a DEM (i.e. an attribute), so this did not matter and since Z is a data attribute and not actually a coordinate, if the data is wrong or missing it does not change the geometry.
 This is not true in true 3D space.

 In the VR World, all Z values from the Real-World Space are projected into Y values in the VR Space coordinate system relative to the ellipsoid.
+Thus, the Z values must be ellipsoid-height figures.

 ### Points are Points